playbeing/dinish/docs/dinish/index.md

 By default, numbers are proportionally spaced.
 For use in spreadsheets or other tabular document formats, tabular numbers are available that line up vertically.
-In libreOffice, use the Features button in the Font Style dialog, or type the font name as `Dinish:tnum` in the font selector.
-In CSS, use `font-feature-settings: "tnum";`.
+In libreOffice, use the Features button in the Font Style dialog, or type the font name as `DINish:tnum` in the font selector.
+In CSS, use `font-variant-numeric: tabular-nums;`.

 DINish comes with a full set of old style numerals.
 These can be selected with the `onum` tag.
-They are even available in tabular form for use in spreadsheets: in libreOffice, use `Dinish:onum&tnum`.
-For CSS, try `font-feature-settings: "onum", "tnum";`.
+They are even available in tabular form for use in spreadsheets: in libreOffice, use `DINish:onum&tnum`.
+For CSS, try `font-variant-numeric: tabular-nums oldstyle-nums;`.

 The Polish language uses a different style of acute accent called kreska.
 In libreOffice set the document language to Polish.
 HTML/CSS